Zenethis/Zenethis/README.md

 # 👋 Welcome to Zenethis

-**Zenethis** is a Wisconsin-based software company dedicated to crafting lightweight, browser-native tools that simplify web development.
+**Zenethis** is a software company dedicated to crafting lightweight, browser-native tools that simplify web development.
 Our mission is to empower developers by providing intuitive solutions that enhance productivity and user experience.

 ---